Stimulus Payment One, 2020 Tax Return

 What if I have very little to no income or I am on means-tested federal benefits like supplemental Social Security Income, will I get this stimulus money?

-Yes, individuals with low or no income or supplemental Social Security income can now prepare and file a tax return and claim Stimulus Payments via the Recovery Rebate Credit.
-Recovery Rebate Credit instructions.
+Individuals with low or no income or supplemental Social Security income could have filed a tax return and claimed stimulus payments via the Recovery Rebate Credit.

-You do not have to apply, however you must have either a 2018 or 2019 IRS Income Tax Return on record with the IRS.
-Whether you will be eligible for the stimulus check money depends on your Adjusted Gross Income or AGI.
+You did not have to apply, but you must have had either a 2018 or 2019 IRS Income Tax Return on record with the IRS.
+Whether you were eligible for the stimulus check money depended on your Adjusted Gross Income or AGI.
 File your taxes to also take advantage of the refundable Earned Income Tax Credit, the Child Tax Credit, and the COVID-19 Stimulus Check.

-Generally, your Stimulus Check CARES ACT money is not taxable and is treated like other refundable tax credits, such as the Child Tax Credit.
-In addition, if the tax credit amount you qualify based on 2020 AGI is less than what you qualify for based on your 2019 Tax Return, it does not have to be paid back.
-On the other hand, if a taxpayer's 2020 AGI is substantially higher than the 2018 or 2019 AGI, the taxpayer might have to pay back some or all of the money after April 15, 2021.
+Generally, your stimulus check CARES ACT money was not taxable and was treated like other refundable tax credits, such as the Child Tax Credit.
+In addition, if the tax credit amount you qualified for based on your 2020 AGI was less than what you qualified for based on your 2019 Tax Return, it did not have to be paid back.
+On the other hand, if a taxpayer's 2020 AGI was substantially higher than the 2018 or 2019 AGI, the taxpayer might have had to pay back some or all of the money after April 15, 2021.
 This pay back might only apply to a very small number of taxpayers.

 What if I only receive Social Security Income and as a result have not filed in years?
 Or, I am a veteran with only veterans’ disability payment.

-On April 2, 2020 the US Treasury announced that Social Security recipients who are not typically required to file a tax return and did not file in 2018 or 2019 do not to need take an action nor need to file a 2018 or 2019 tax return, and will receive their payment directly to their bank account.
-The IRS will use the information from your Form SSA-1099 or Form RRB-1099 to generate the payment, which will either be directly deposited into your bank account or sent to you via check in the mail.
-This includes senior citizens, Social Security recipients or SSI incl. people on SSDI and railroad retirees who are not otherwise required to file a tax return.
+On April 2, 2020 the US Treasury announced that Social Security recipients who were not typically required to file a tax return and did not file in 2018 or 2019 did not to need take action nor need to file a 2018 or 2019 tax return; they should have received their payment directly to their bank account.
+The IRS should have used the information from your Form SSA-1099 or Form RRB-1099 to generate the payment, which was either directly deposited into your bank account or sent to you via check in the mail.
+This included senior citizens, Social Security recipients or SSI incl. people on SSDI and railroad retirees who were not otherwise required to file a tax return.
 Since the IRS does not have dependent information for this group of recipients, each person would receive $1,200 per person, without the additional amount for any dependents at this time.
 More details on Social Security income and tax returns.

 Individuals with low or no income or supplemental Social Security income can now prepare and a Tax Return to claim the Recovery Rebate Credit if they did not receive stimulus check one and or two payments.
 Recovery Rebate instructions.